WHO WE ARE

 Community Engagement Director

-Whitney graduated from The Ohio State University in December 2013 with a BA in Speech and Hearing Science.
-After working with college students for a few years, Whitney joined the SHAN staff team as Community Engagement Director.
+Whitney graduated from The Ohio State University in 2013 with a BA in Speech and Hearing Science.
+After working with college students for a few years, Whitney joined the SHAN staff team as community engagement director.
 Her favorite part of her job is connecting creative ideas and resources to the cause.
 She is pursuing a Master of Social Work degree at Ohio State, but in her spare time, Whitney and her husband Steve enjoy visiting the national parks, watching The Office, and gushing about their cats, Indigo and Albus.

 Taylor graduated from The Ohio State University in May 2019 with a degree in Women’s, Gender, and Sexuality Studies, Political Science, and Communications.
 After completing an internship with She Has A Name in summer 2018, she joined the SHAN staff team.
 As Administrative Assistant, Taylor supports the rest of the staff in their mission to see all those impacted by human trafficking restored into society and thriving in community.
 In her spare time, Taylor enjoys reading, going to concerts, and playing with her adorable dog, Paris.